Neo-Ciber94/dilib-rs/dilib/README.md

 ### Singleton provider

-The singleton providers provide a single instance.
+The singleton providers returns the same instance each time they are called.

 ```rust
 use dilib::Container;